jedesouza/xtream-to-url/README.md

 # xtream-to-url
-CLI-based Xtream Codes to URL converter. **Please note that this software does not provide
+CLI-based Xtream Codes to URL converter. **Please note that this software does not provide Xtream Codes links.**

 # Supported Formats